 I know what some of you splatter lovers might be thinking.
 “The gore is pretty much essential to the genre!”
 Right?

 Wrong!
 At least, when it comes to writing.
-Granted, in film, gore can be an effective tool in conveying horror, such as in The Human Centipede and Hostel lines of horror.
+Granted, in film, gore can be an effective tool in conveying horror, such as in The Human Centipede (affiliate link) and Hostel (affiliate link) lines of horror.
 However, for writing, it can detract from the story, especially if done badly or overdone.

 Holding back the gore might seem like a completely counterintuitive thing to do, especially when crafting horror, but it does allow the reader to focus on the psychological aspects of the terror that is inherent in the written medium.